Bangalore Karaga: Festival effect from COVID-19

-Bengaluru Karaga was initially cancelled from a decision taken by the Deputy Commissioner, fearing the transmission of COVID-19 from a large scale gatherings of people and local community during the lock down period.
+Bengaluru Karaga was initially cancelled from a decision taken by the Deputy Commissioner, fearing the transmission of COVID-19 from a large-scale gathering of people and local community during the lock down period.
 "In view of the Centre’s directions and Disaster Management Act, 2005, the festivities should not be held," the order reads.
 The state government granted permission for the popular festival by relaxing the lock down norms for the Karaga event scheduled to be held on 8 April 2020.

-However the Chief Minister of Karnataka Mr. B S Yeddyurappa has given a green signal go ahead for the Karaga with a rider that not more than five persons to be allowed to congregate this annual festival.
+However, the Chief Minister of Karnataka Mr. B S Yeddyurappa gave permission to go ahead for the Karaga with a rider that not more than five persons be allowed to congregate during this annual festival.